areon546/free-oracle-minecraft-server/README.md

 When you want to check up on it, you can use two commands to rejoin this screen.

-'screen -ls' will display all screens that haven't been killed (ie ongoing screens), and then 'screen -r abcde' where abcde is a number that 'screen -ls' showed you that identifies a specific screen instance.
+`screen -ls` will display all screens that haven't been killed (ie ongoing screens), and then `screen -r [abcde]` where abcde is a number that 'screen -ls' showed you that identifies a specific screen instance.
+You can also name it by using the command `screen -S name`, and you can use the name to reattach to later on.

 Now you can check up on the screen, see what has been running, and so on.

 To stop a screen instance, you can kill it in a simlar method to detaching it.
+The specifics are

 - screen